Remembering Martin Luther King Jr., The Advocate

 With his emotions, and his ability to use those emotions, he transformed anger into action.

-We argue against King being a Thinking personality type because of his approach to desegregation.
+We argue against King being a Thinking personality type – one who leads with impersonal logic – because of his approach to desegregation.
 King was an adamant supporter of nonviolence.
 Though this approach wasn’t the most efficient, it was the one King decided would be best, both empathetically and morally.

 Thinking personalities, on the other hand, would be reluctant to take a route so slow.
-We look to other Civil Rights activists like Malcolm X (a Commander or a Debater) who thought black Americans couldn’t afford to be peaceful and patient.
+We look to other civil rights activists like Malcolm X – whose drive we read as the ENTJ personality type (Commander) – who thought Black Americans couldn’t afford to be peaceful and patient.
 For those with the Thinking personality trait, efficiency would be of the utmost importance, and they would likely at least consider putting efficiency before morality.

 Not only did he plan but he made it so that each of his campaigns had the greatest impact possible.
 He and his team picked certain cities to campaign from.
 These cities were those that would have the most profound impact.